 ICE also stated that "the statistics [provided by ICE] have been misinterpreted and misapplied."
 In particular, ICE stated that the volume figures used in the Commission's analysis (cited above) "include trades made in all 120 months of each contract" as well as in strips of contract months, and a "more appropriate method of determining liquidity is to examine the activity in a single traded month or strip of a given contract."
-Furthermore, ICE noted that for the NWR contract, "28% of the trades actually executed in the ICE platform occurred in the single most liquid, usually prompt, month of the contract."
-EI also expressed its belief that the contract months should be evaluated individually.
+Furthermore, ICE noted that for the SCL contract, "about 29% of the trades occurred in the single most liquid, usually prompt, month of the contract."

-It is the Commission's opinion that liquidity, as it pertains to the NWR contract, is typically a function of trading activity in particular lead months and, given sufficient liquidity in such months, the NWR contract itself would be considered liquid.
-ICE's analysis of its own trade data confirms this to be the case for the NWR contract, and thus, the Commission believes that it applied the statistical data cited above in an appropriate manner for gauging material liquidity.
+It is the Commission's opinion that liquidity, as it pertains to the SCL contract, is typically a function of trading activity in particular lead months and, given sufficient liquidity in such months, the SCL contract itself would be considered liquid.
+ICE's analysis of its own trade data confirms this to be the case for the SCL contract, and thus, the Commission believes that it applied the statistical data cited above in an appropriate manner for gauging material liquidity.

-In addition, ICE and EI both stated that the trades-per-day statistics that it provided to the Commission in its quarterly filing and which are cited above includes 2(h)(1) transactions, which were not completed on the electronic trading platform and should not be considered in the SPDC determination process.
+In addition, ICE stated that the tradesper-day statistics that it provided to the Commission in its quarterly filing and which are cited above includes 2(h)(1) transactions, which were not completed on the electronic trading platform and should not be considered in the SPDC determination process.
 The Commission staff asked ICE to review the data it sent in its quarterly filings.
-In response, ICE confirmed that the volume data it provided and which the Commission cited in its October 22, 2009, Federal Register notice, as well as the additional volume information it cites above. includes only transaction data executed on ICE's electronic trading platform.
+In response, ICE confirmed that the volume data it provided and which the Commission cited in its October 20, 2009, Federal Register notice, as well as the additional volume information it cites above, includes only transaction data executed on ICE's electronic trading platform.
 The Commission acknowledges that the open interest information it cites above includes transactions made off the ICE platform.
-However, once open interest is created, there is no way for ICE to differentiate between "on-exchange" versus "off-exchange" created positions, and all such positions are fungible with one another and may be offset in any way agreeable to the position holder regardless of how the position was initially created.
+However, once open interest is created, there is no way for ICE to differentiate between "on-exchange" versus "off-exchange" created positions, and all such positions are fungible with one another and may be offset in any